-Using high purity enzymes will provide reliable and reproductive results.
+Using high purity enzymes will provide Reliable and Reproducible results.

 IBEX produces a family of high purity recombinant glycosaminoglycan (GAG) lyases; among them are Heparinase I, Heparinase II, Heparinase III, which are widely used in research, the production of low molecular weight heparin and ultra-low molecular weight heparins, and in conjunction with clinical diagnostic IVDs for hemostasis monitoring.